dafkenaniah/GAS/acquisition_email_template.md

-### Subject: Strategic Acquisition Opportunity: AI-Powered Project Intelligence Platform (AAA Gaming Validated)
+### Subject: Strategic Acquisition Opportunity: AI-Powered Project Intelligence Platform (Active JIRA Sandbox Validated)

 **Dear [Investor/Partner Name],**

 My name is Kenneth Davis, and I am the founder of N Da Rain Technologies LLC.
 I am reaching out to present a unique strategic opportunity to acquire **Agile Lens (AL)**, a proven, enterprise-ready AI-powered project intelligence platform that is set to redefine the future of project and risk management.

 In just three months, I developed and validated Agile Lens, a sophisticated desktop application that transforms complex project data from JIRA and TestRail into actionable, predictive business intelligence.
-This isn't a theoretical concept; it's a battle-tested platform, validated with a dataset of over **10,000 bugs from the AAA gaming industry**, proving its ability to:
+This isn't a theoretical concept; it's a battle-tested platform, validated with a dataset of over **10,000 issues from an active JIRA sandbox**, proving its ability to:

 *   **Predict and Mitigate Risk:** Proactively identify project risks and prevent costly overruns.
 *   **Deliver Deep Budget Insights:** Use ML to detect budget anomalies and forecast spending with high accuracy.